jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 We talk of the debt of gratitude, but not of a debt of friendship, debt of charity, or debt of  generosity.

 4 Resentment seems to have been given us by nature only for defence.
 It is the safeguard of justice and the security of innocence.
-It prompts us to=
+It prompts us to:
 - beat off the mischief attempted on us
-- retaliate that which is already done so that=
+- retaliate that which is already done so that:
   - the offender will repent
   - others, through fear of similar punishment, may be terrified from doing the same